 John and Lucy escape the Revolutionary War to the unsettled British territory across the Niagara River with almost nothing.
 In the untamed wilderness they must fight to survive, he, off on a secret mission for Colonel Butler and she, left behind with their young son and pregnant once again.
 In the camp full of distrust, hunger, and poverty, word has seeped out that John has gone over to the American side and only two people will associate with Lucy–her friend, Nellie, who delights in telling her all the current gossip, and Sergeant Crawford, who refuses to set the record straight and clear John’s name.
 To make matters worse, the sergeant has made improper advances toward Lucy.
 With John’s reputation besmirched, she must walk a thin line depending as she does on the British army, and Sergeant Crawford, for her family’s very survival.

-Available Now: The Loyalist’s Wife, the first book in The Loyalist Trilogy!
+The Loyalist’s Wife, Book One in The Loyalist Trilogy!

 When American colonists resort to war against Britain and her colonial attitudes, a young couple caught in the crossfire must find a way to survive.
 Pioneers in the wilds of New York State, John and Lucy face a bitter separation and the fear of losing everything, even their lives, when he joins Butler’s Rangers to fight for the King and leaves her to care for their isolated farm.
 As the war in the Americas ramps up, ruffians roam the colonies looking to snap up Loyalist land.
 Alone, pregnant, and fearing John is dead, Lucy must fight with every weapon she has.